Chapter 33:

 “You’re a fuggin’ creep, Calix!”
 Rionriv drunkenly yelled as she pointed threateningly at the gargoyle.
 “Get out of here, you limp twig bish!”

-I jumped to my feet and ‘drunkenly’ stumbled over to Rionriv, placing a hand over her lips before she could antagonize the short-fused upperclassmen anymore.
-Looking into her eyes, I grabbed at her lower back and pulled her in tight.
+I jumped to my feet and ‘drunkenly’ stumbled over to Rionriv, placing a hand over her lips.
+Needing more time, I knew I had to stop her before she antagonized the short-fused upperclassmen anymore.
+With a longing stare into her eyes, I grabbed at her lower back and pulled her in tight.

 Ah, there’s the anger again.